jacobhenningsson95/SynMfg_Code/README.md

 ## 3D model preparation

-This repository contains .obj files for use with this pipeline.
+The 3D models in .obj format of the first robotic dataset are already included in `data/Objects/Robotic`.
+These models are from [Horváth et al.](https://ieeexplore.ieee.org/document/9916581).
+The 3D models of the SIP15-OD datasets are coming soon.
 To prepare other 3D models for use with the pipeline efficiently they should follow these criteria:

 1. .obj format.
 The pipeline **ONLY** handles .obj files.
 2. The different 3d models should be scaled proportionally to eachother and the models needs to be centered in world space.